 Indicator 3.8 Highly Effective Effective Improvement Necessary Requires Action Student Participation The classroom environment is very positive and is characterized with high expectations that encourage all scholars to participate.
 The teacher ensures the participation of all scholars and holds them all accountable for learning.
 The classroom environment is positive and is characterized with expectations that encourage scholars to participate.
 The classroom environment is somewhat positive and is characterized with expectations that encourage some scholars to participate.
 The classroom environment is rarely positive and is characterized with low expectations.
-There is little encouragement for scholars to participate. >91-100% of the classroom environment is positive and encourages participation >71-90% of the classroom environment is positive and encourages participation >51-70% of the classroom environment is positive and encourages participation >50 or less of the classroom environment is positive and encourages participation Critical Attributes Fosters a culture of active partic Solicits participation from all sch Creates a positive, safe environ Scholars: Exhibit excitement for learning Make comments that demonstration te excitement about learning
+There is little encouragement for scholars to participate. >91-100% of the classroom environment is positive and encourages participation >71-90% of the classroom environment is positive and encourages participation >51-70% of the classroom environment is positive and encourages participation >50 or less of the classroom environment is positive and encourages participation Critical Attributes Fosters a culture of active participation from all scholars Solicits participation from all scholars in a supportive manner Creates a positive, safe environment where all answers are respected Scholars: Exhibit excitement for learning Make comments that demonstration te excitement about learning